RedHatInsights/compliance-frontend/README.md

 #### Running other dependent services locally

-To configure the proxy to use local services the `.env` contains a few `LOCAL_` variables that can be uncommented and adjusted.
+To run the frontend with proxy and local services/APIs the `LOCAL_APIS` environment variable can be used.
+To enable the routes for proxying to a local inventory add `inventory:5000` (`APP_ID:APP_API_PORT`) to the `LOCAL_APIS` variable in a `.env` or start the proxy with it.

+All application/service hosts for the APIs can be overridden via a environment variable like `LOCAL_INVENTORY_HOST`.

 ## Code Notes